4-point-0/raidar-backend/README.md

 ### Typeorm

 - use script `migration:generate` to generate new migration, just change name at the end of script for example `src/migrations/user-entity`
+- use script `migration:create` to create empty migration, just change name at the end of script for example `src/migrations/file-entity`
 - use script `migration:run` to apply current model changes in database
 - use script `migration:revert` to revert last db changes